-Potassium Iodide (KI)
+Potassium lodide (KI)

-In an ongoing effort to help Pennsylvanians get ready for emergencies, the Department of Health is again offering potassium iodide tablets free of charge to individuals who live, work or attend school within a 10-mile radius of one of the state's five nuclear power plants.
+In an ongoing effort to help Pennsylvanians get ready for emergencies, the Department of Health offers potassium iodide tablets free of charge to individuals who live, work or attend school within a 10 mile radius of one of the state's five nuclear power plants.
 The plants are closely regulated, secure and well maintained.
 In the unlikely event of a radiological release, the commonwealth is ready to respond quickly.